ecmwf/metview-python/docs/api/functions/nearest_gridpoint.rst

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
    :param lats: target latitude(s)
-   :type lats: float or ndarray
+   :type lats: number or ndarray
    :param lons: target longitudes(s)
-   :type lons: float or ndarray
+   :type lons: number or ndarray
    :param location: single target location defined as a list of [lat, lon]
    :type location: list
    :param gpt: input geopoints
    :type gpt: :class:`Geopoints`
    :param str mode: specifies the way missing values are handled.
 The only allowed value is "valid".
-   :rtype: float or ndarray or :class:`Geopoints`
+   :rtype: number or ndarray or :class:`Geopoints`

    ``fs`` must be a gridded field.

    The nearest gridpoint extraction depends on the arguments:

    * ``location`` defines a single location.
-The return value is a float when ``fs`` only contains one field, and an ndarray otherwise.
+The return value is a number when ``fs`` only contains one field, and an ndarray otherwise.
-   * ``lats`` and ``lons`` can define either a single location (as float) or multiple locations (as ndarray).
+   * ``lats`` and ``lons`` can define either a single location (as number) or multiple locations (as ndarray).
 If a single location is specified the retrun value is the same as for ``location``.
 For multiple locations a list of 1D-ndarrays is returned.
    * when ``gpt`` is specified only the first field of ``fs`` is used.
 The result is a :class:`Geopoints` containing the the nearest gridpoint values for all the locations in ``gpt``.
 Where it is not possible to generate a sensible value due to lack of valid data in ``fs``, the internal geopoints missing value is used (this value can be checked for with the built-in variable geo_missing_value or removed with the function :func:`remove_missing_values`).

    Parameter ``mode`` controls the return value when the nearest gridpoint value is a missing value or the location is out of the grid area: